aflin/rampart/docs/source/sql4.rst

 FILENAME column.
 This column manages the filename only, not the text contained in that file.

-In the examples used in Chapter [chp:TabDef], *Table Definition*, a RESUME table is created which uses a VARCHAR field of around 2000 characters to hold the text of the resumes.
+In the examples used in :ref:`sql1:Table Definition`, a RESUME table is created which uses a VARCHAR field of around 2000 characters to hold the text of the resumes.
 In this case, the job experience text of each resume is stored in the column EXP.
 A Load